 1. Game Sparks

-PlayFab is a platform-as- a-service built specifically for live games, with player accounts, virtual goods and real-money e-commerce, analytics, leaderboards, in-game messaging and more.
-PlayFab SDKs offer easy integration with Unity, Unreal, Xamarin and Cocos.
-Our game developing practice shows that PlayFab is a user-friendly service that has good storage implementation of user data, inventory and characters; stores cloud data, leaderboards, has the ability to connect various services and has a good system for creating store and domestic currencies.
-PlayFab also has a system of triggers and events to automate operations on the back-end part, but there are some strong restrictions on the number of used API commands for a-certain period of time.
+PlayFab is a platform-as-a-service built specifically for live games, with player accounts, virtual goods and real-money e-commerce, analytics, leaderboards, in-game messaging, and more.
+The SDKs offer easy integration with Unity, Unreal, Xamarin, and Cocos.
+Our game-developing practice shows that it is a user-friendly service that has good storage implementation of user data, inventory, and characters; stores cloud data, and leaderboards, can connect various services and has a good system for creating store and domestic currencies.
+PlayFab also has a system of triggers and events to automate operations on the back-end part, but there are some strong restrictions on the number of used API commands for a certain period.
 It’s also important to stress that the implementation of clans and guilds is rather poor, but could be good for shops.

 5. App Engine

 Google App Engine presents a highly scalable and reliable gaming implementation on the Google Cloud Platform that uses Google App Engine and Google Compute Engine for real-time player interactions.
 The solution powers core game elements such as game matchmaking and player customization by using Google App Engine, while also using Compute Engine to run dedicated game servers and common game engines.
 This platform is obviously worth attention because it supports cloud saving and analytics.

 The plug-in (for Unity) includes user authorization in Google+, the ability to use achievements and rankings for players, Google Cloud for data storage, and multiplayer organization in both real-time and step-by-step mode.
 In the plug-in there are 4 modes of multiplayer operation: creating a room with random players (fast game), creating a room with an invitation screen (allows you to invite friends from Google+ circles), reviewing invitations (lets you see which friends are on Google+ want to invite you to the game) and invitations by ID.